Radenz/tx-manager/README.md

 Similar to the initialization file, the transaction definition file consists of lines with non-whitespace-containing strings separated by spaces.
 There are 3 available instructions that can be executed within a transaction: `Read`, `Write`, and `Assign`.
-The `Read` instruction allows you to read the value of a data with a specific key from the database storage and bring it to the transaction context.
-The `Write` instruction allows you to write the value of a data with a specific key in the transaction context to the database storage (make sure it is available in the context, otherwise the program may panic).
-The `Assign` instruction allows you to assign a value to a specific key in the transaction context with a specific value (doesn't need to be initialized/read from the storage first).
+- The `Read` instruction allows you to read the value of a data with a specific key from the database storage and bring it to the transaction context.
+- The `Write` instruction allows you to write the value of a data with a specific key in the transaction context to the database storage (do make sure it is available in the context, otherwise the program may panic).
+- The `Assign` instruction allows you to assign a value to a specific key in the transaction context with a specific value (doesn't need to be initialized/read from the storage first).
 To write your own transaction, you may arrange multiple instructions